chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 ## The Simplest Configuration Language

-So what would be the simple possible configuration language?
+So what would be the simplest possible configuration language?
 Remember, we don't want to do too much.

 The config is just some data written in a file.
 So the simplest config would be just a string.
 But just a string is not useful.
 It doesn't have _enough_